airpair/hyper-is-docker-secured/post.md

-*Disclaimer: Although I am currently working at HyperHQ, what I write in this post are personnal opinions, not approved beforehand by my employer.*
+*Disclaimer: Although I am currently working at HyperHQ, what I wrote in this post are personnal opinions, not approved beforehand by the company.*

 ## Security matters